tahir-127/GameCrafter-Pro/GameCrafter-Pro/gamecrafter-pro/README.md

 - Use the AI music generator to create custom background music for your game.
 - Use the AI-powered game builder to create functional game prototypes by describing your game concept.
 - Use the AI chatbot assistant for real-time guidance and personalized game development tips.
+- Use the AI-powered sound effects generator to create custom sound effects for your game.